Tensor Train decomposition on TensorFlow (T3F): Abstract

 \section{Abstract}

-Tensor Train decomposition is used across many branches of machine learning, but until now it lacked an implementation with GPU support, batch processing, automatic differentiation, and versatile functionality for Riemannian optimization framework, which takes in account the underlying manifold structure in order to construct efficient optimization methods.
-In this work, we propose a library that aims to fix it and makes machine learning papers that rely on Tensor Train decomposition easier to implement.
-The library includes $92\%$ test coverage, examples, and API reference documentation.
+Tensor Train decomposition is used across many branches of machine learning.
+We present T3F---a library for Tensor Train decomposition based on TensorFlow.
+T3F supports GPU execution, batch processing, automatic differentiation, and versatile functionality for the Riemannian optimization framework, which takes into account the underlying manifold structure to construct efficient optimization methods.
+The library makes it easier to implement machine learning papers that rely on the Tensor Train decomposition.
+T3F includes documentation, examples and $94\%$ test coverage.